jbcodeforce/aws-messaging-samples/docs/labs/sqs/s3-tenants-async-processing.md

                                 )
     ```

-* Notifications are asynchronous: S3 will queue events and retry delivery if destinations are unavailable.
+* Notifications are asynchronous: S3 will queue events and will retry delivery if destinations are unavailable.
 This avoids blocking the caller.
 * For demonstration purpose, we will process ObjectCreated events.
-See [the other supported notifications for SQS](https://docs.aws.amazon.com/AmazonS3/latest/userguide/notification-how-to-event-types-and-destinations.html#supported-notification-event-types) and [for the ones for EventBridge](https://docs.aws.amazon.com/AmazonS3/latest/userguide/EventBridge.html).
+See [the other supported notifications for SQS](https://docs.aws.amazon.com/AmazonS3/latest/userguide/notification-how-to-event-types-and-destinations.html#supported-notification-event-types) and [for the ones in EventBridge](https://docs.aws.amazon.com/AmazonS3/latest/userguide/EventBridge.html).
 Also CDK is quite static and works well with infrastructure as code and CI/CD practices.
 For this demonstration SDK may be a better solution to demonstrate the flexibility of the SaaS platform to add tenant dynamically: we can imagine a `create tenant` API that provisions a prefix and assigns it to an existing bucket dynamically.
-* On rare occasion S3 retry mechanism might cause duplicate S3 event notification.
+* On rare occasion, S3 retry mechanism might cause duplicate S3 event notification.
 * Event ordering: S3 event notification to SQS FIFO is not supported.
 Event Notification includes a Sequencer attribute which can be used to determine the order of events for a given object key.
 Sequencer provides a way to determine the sequence of events.
 Notifications from events that create objects (PUTs) and delete objects contain a sequencer.

 ### Limits